Exercise Physiology Program Faculty Members

 Joseph P. Weir, Ph.D. is currently the Chair of the Department of Health, Sport, and Exercise Sciences at the University of Kansas.
 Dr. Weir received his Ph.D. in Exercise Physiology at the University of Nebraska-Lincoln.
 From 1993-1995, he was a faculty member in the Applied Physiology program... more

 Dawn Emerson, Ph.D., ATC is an Assistant Professor and the Program Director of the Athletic Training Program.
-Dr. Emerson is in her second year at the University of Kansas.
-She is an active member of the National Athletic Trainers’ Association (NATA) and a member of the American College of... more
+Dr. Emerson started at the University of Kansas in 2015.
+She is an active member of the National Athletic Trainers' Association (NATA) and a member of the American College of Sports... more